imlype/imlype/README.md

 # Hi there!
 I'm Felipe 👋

-I'm a high school student and aspiring developer from Rio de Janeiro, Brazil.
+I'm a Computer Science student at UERJ and aspiring developer from Rio de Janeiro, Brazil.

 ## ✨ About Me